Community-University Health Care Center (CUHCC)

 CUHCC’s 11,000 patients mirror the diversity of South Minneapolis.
 Stepping into the waiting room, one immediately notices how people from all walks of life identify CUHCC as their clinic.

-- 36% of patients in 2012 were either non-English-speakers or speak English as a second language.
+- 44% of patients in 2019 were either non-English-speakers or speak English as a second language

-- Nearly 20% of patients are uninsured and pay on a sliding fee scale, while 69% are covered by government health care programs that cover most but not all of the cost of services.
-Only 11% of patients have private insurance.
+- 25% of patients are uninsured and pay on a sliding fee scale, while 65.5% are covered by government health care programs that cover most but not all of the cost of services.
+Only 9.5% of patients have private insurance.

-Pharmacy Services: The pharmacy department’s mission is to optimize medications for patients by providing comprehensive medication management services, improving medication access and education, and advancing medication use systems within the clinic.
+The pharmacy department’s mission is to optimize medications for patients by providing comprehensive medication management services, improving medication access and education, and advancing medication use systems within the clinic.
 Clinical services provided include comprehensive medication management, anticoagulation monitoring, asthma management,diabetes education, tobacco cessation counseling, and medication access.
+CUHCC was the first clinic in Minnesota to be awarded the BD Helping Build Healthy Communities grant in 2017 for our innovative approaches to the delivery of primary and preventive health care to underserved and vulnerable populations.
 Many of our patients have complex medical and mental health conditions requiring a true team effort to meet each patient’s medication-related needs.
 Our department is responsible for educating and training the pharmacy resident and learners from other disciplines ensuring interdisciplinary professional growth.
 Ongoing pharmacotherapy education is provided to clinic providers, residents, students, and staff.
 The pharmacy department also manages clinic pharmaceuticals and vaccines and works to advance our medication use systems through technology and process improvement strategies.

-Our resident is one of the most sought after members of our health care team, both for direct patient care and as a reliable resource adept in answering clinical and medication access questions.
-The resident works collaboratively with the health care team which may include medical, mental health, nursing, outside specialists, interpreters, case managers, home health nurses, family care givers and care coordinators.
-The resident provides comprehensive medication management services to 4-6 patients per half-day.
+Our residents are one of the most sought after members of our health care team, both for direct patient care and as a reliable resource adept in answering clinical and medication access questions.
+The resident works collaboratively with the health care team which may include medical, mental health, nursing, outside specialists, interpreters, case managers, home health nurses, family caregivers and care coordinators.
+The resident provides comprehensive medication management services to 4-6 patients per half-day - both onsite and virtual or telephonic visits.
 Many of these visits require the use of an interpreter in the patient’s preferred language.
 The resident is responsible for all aspects of pharmaceutical care practice including assessment of the patient’s medication-related needs, identification of drug therapy problems, individualized care plan development with interventions and follow-up evaluation.
-The resident attends mental health adult team meetings and regularly provides pharmacotherapy education for medical residents, students, and staff.
+The resident attends medical provider meetings and regularly provides pharmacotherapy education for medical residents, students, and staff.